momostarsky/imebra_git/readme.rst

 Imebra is a C++ DICOM library able to parse & build DICOM files decompress/compress/process the embedded images.

-A JNI interface allow to use the library also with the JAVA language, including on Android OS.
+A JNI interface allows to use the library also with the JAVA language, including on Android OS.

 .. _build-distribution-label: